jxsvoboda/sycek/README.md

 Using Syc
 ---------
 Syc is a C cross-compiler under construction, targetting the Sinclair ZX Spectrum platform / Zilog Z80 processor.
-Only a small subset of C is currently implemented.
+Only a subset of C is currently implemented.

+Specifically, these language features are supported:

+ * All statements (except inline assembly)
+ * Function declaration, definition, calling functions (up to 3 arguments)
+ * Most arithmetic operators

+These are NOT supported:

+ * Any other type than `int` (pointers, structures, arrays, enumerated types, floating point)
+ * Functions with more than 3 arguments, variadic functions
+ * Division and modulus (`/`, `%`)
+ * Ternary operator

 syc only starts after preprocessing stage (i.e. there must not be any preprocessor directives in the C source file) and outputs an .asm